swcarpentry/python-novice-inflammation/_episodes/10-cmdline.md

 To make this work,
-we need to know how to handle command-line arguments in a program, and how to get at standard input.
+we need to know how to handle command-line arguments in a program, and understand how to handle standard input.
 We'll tackle these questions in turn below.

 ## Command-Line Arguments